ray-x/dotfiles/README.md

   tabular, coc-prettier(or, sometimes prettier), auto-pair

 * Menu and tab:
-  quickui(created a menu for the function/keybind I used less often), wintab
+  quickui(created a menu for the function/keybind I used less often.
+I can not rememeber all the commands and keybinds....)
+  wintab: one of the best buffer management tool

 * Tools: floatterm, coc-todolist